Greenwood Police use technology to beef up force and target patrols

 Manpower is down.

-With eight openings they're finding tough to fill, Assistant Police Chief Matthew Fillenwarth says there just aren't enough officers.
+With eight openings they're finding tough to fill, Assistant Police Chief Matthew Fillenwarth said there just aren't enough officers.

 "So then we have to take what we do have and utilize it in the most efficient way possible," Fillenwarth explained.

-He says that allows officers to run radar and ticket in hot spots, where speeding is a big problem.
+He said that allows officers to run radar and ticket in hot spots, where speeding is a big problem.

 This isn't the only technology they're using to beef up the force.